pablobernabeu/Data-is-present/README.md

 These hackathons are half day meetings meetings in which participants will collaborate to create reproducible reports (e.g., R Markdown) or data dashboards (e.g., R Shiny) from any open access data they choose.

 **Essential:** Basic knowledge of dashboard development.
-**Encouraged:** An idea about the data and analyses to be performed.
+**Encouraged:** Familiarity with the relevant links herein; an idea about the data and analyses to be performed.

 - **Data**: Academic or non-academic, open-access data from sources such as [OSF](https://osf.io), scientific journals, national governments, international institutions, NGOs, etc.